Early Education (PreK-4)

 PreK-4 Program Schedule

-Our Prek-4 program is a full day program.
-Students will arrive at 8:00 a.m. and stay until dismissal at 2:40 p.m.
-Our two PreK-4 programs are staffed by caring, certified teachers, as well as an dedicated instructional assistant.
+Our PreK-4 program meets fives day a week from 8:00 a.m. and until dismissal at 2:55 p.m.
+Our two PreK-4 programs are staffed by caring, certified teachers, as well as a dedicated instructional assistant.
 The goal of both programs is to prepare students for Kindergarten and to become life-long learners.

-Students must be 4 years old by September 1st.
+Students must be 4 years old by September 1st and are independent when using the restroom.

 Found below is a listing of the areas of study with example content and essential skills.